vcarling/vcarling.github.io/projects.md

 subtitle:
 cover-img: /assets/img/sbkg.jpg
 ---
- My laboratory experience consists of both team-based and independent research projects in experimental condensed matter physics during my time in university, as well as microbiology prior.
+*My laboratory experience consists of both team-based and independent research projects in experimental condensed matter physics during my time in university, as well as microbiology prior.*

 ## Pulsed Nuclear Magnetic Resonance
+*Nov.
+2024 - Dec.
+2024*

 This project was finished in fulfillment for the capstone laboratory course , **PHYS 142W**, at University of California, Riverside.